ziad06/NYC-Taxi/README.md

 1- Download the nyc_taxi.py script

-2- Open a terminal and type the word python, or python3 if you have both versions, followed by the path to script, just like this:
+2- Open a terminal and type the word python, or python3 if you have both versions, followed by the script path, just like this:

-python3 nyc_taxi.py
+python /"script_path"/nyc_taxi.py